fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. image:: images/Parallel_Plate_Capacitor_Waveguide/experiment-tdr.svg
    :width: 49%

-Therefore, the observed high-frequency loss is a real effect of the parallel-plate waveguide.
+Therefore, the observed high-frequency loss is a measurable effect of a real parallel-plate waveguide.
 What is its origin?
-We can make several educated
+We can make several educated guesses:
-guesses:

 1. **Non-TEM modes.** Ordinary two-conductor transmission lines and circuits operate in TEM (Transverse Electro-Magnetic) mode, in